 - Middle: Fields

-For fields and properties, we can specify additional useful information, such as access level and data type.
+For fields, we can specify additional useful information, such as access level and data type.
 For methods, we can similarly specify access level, return type, and input parameter types.
 We will often use “+” as shorthand for public, and “-” as shorthand for private.
 If we want to indicate that some methods or fields are omitted, we can use ellipses “…”.

 Diagramming Class Relationships